The Best Athens Travel Guide Out There!

 The site is huge and it can take hours to cover it.
 The Parthenon is the largest temple on the Acropolis, dedicated to goddess Athena.
 Other buildings not to miss are the Temple of Athena Nike, the Erechteion, and the Propylea.

 Learn about the ancient Greek society when you visit the Ancient Agora

-Although I loved the Acropolis, my favorite of the must-visit places in Athens is the Ancient Agora.
+Although I loved the Acropolis, my favorite of the must-visit places in Athens is the Ancient Agora – this is why this athens travel guide is different from the rest!
 It is the best example of an ancient Greek agora and offers an excellent insight into how the society was organized.
 You can spend a lot of time just strolling among the ruins.
 My favorite building is the Temple of Hephaestus.
 Other important buildings include the Mint, the Strategeion, the Temple of Apollo Patroos, and the two South Stoa.